No Change to Mask Requirements or Operating Procedures

 What You Need to Know for a Safe Visit

-- To ensure a spacious visit, online registration for 2-hour timed sessions is required.
-Capacity will be capped at 25% of building occupancy to start.
+- To ensure a spacious visit, online registration for timed entry is required.
+Capacity is limited.
 Museum admission will pause for 30 minutes between sessions for deep cleaning.

 - We’re working with the best Museums in the nation and our own regional Health Advisory Committee to implement health and safety standards to keep families safe.
-When you purchase tickets be sure to read the new Health Policy, COVID-19 Visitor Waiver, and Visitor Protocols.
+When you purchase tickets be sure to read our Health Policy, COVID-19 Visitor Waiver, and Visitor Protocols.

-- Visitors will be greeted at the new Mary Bridge Healthy Family Entry Station to put on masks, wash hands, and check temperatures.
+- Visitors will be greeted at the Mary Bridge Healthy Family Entry Station to put on masks, and wash hands.
 The Secretary of Health is now requiring cloth face coverings for all employees and visitors ages 5 and older.
-Face coverings are strongly recommended for children ages 2-4.
+Face coverings are strongly recommended for children ages 3&4.
+Face shields must have drapes.
+Open mesh masks are not allowed.
 Face coverings must be worn over your nose and mouth throughout your visit both inside and outside.

 - Before you hop into your car and head to the museum, please make sure everyone is feeling well.
 You must be healthy to play.